SergioCoboLopez/Workshop_ESA/docs/acknowledgements/index.md

 [Toni Luque](https://scholar.google.com/citations?user=ytvnI68AAAAJ&hl=en) and the [luquelab](https://www.luquelab.com/) designed the template for this repository.

-Jenna Aquino provided invaluable help in developing the models for GoldSim.

 The [Rohwer Lab](https://coralandphage.org/) funded the research within which GoldSim was used to build models.